Anasousa11/project-milestone-1/README.md

 A calm and soft palette was selected to reflect the feel of the Montessori method.
 <img width="436" alt="color-ss" src="https://github.com/user-attachments/assets/10ae5b7d-62bb-4d37-8f77-c0af19fd3ec2" />

-### Typography
+### Fonts

-I chose clean, readable fonts to create a modern but playful, child-friendly look:
+I chose these readable fonts to create a modern but playful, child-friendly look:

 - Playfair Display
 - Lora